cheshirecode/test-keycardai/README.md

 ---

-**Built with ❤️ as a take-home challenge demonstration**

-*This project showcases how to build feature-rich, AI-powered applications with modern development practices, comprehensive testing, and thoughtful architecture - all within realistic time constraints.*
+**Built as a practical demonstration of MCP client implementation with AI-powered project scaffolding** 🚀